daviddalpiaz/appliedstats/anova.md

 In an experiment, the predictors, which are controlled by the experimenter, are called **factors**.
 The possible values of these factors are called **levels**.
 Subjects are *randomly* assigned to a level of each of the factors.

 The design of experiments could be a course by itself.
 The Wikipedia article on [design of experiments](https://en.wikipedia.org/wiki/Design_of_experiments){target="_blank"} gives a good overview.
-Originally, most of the methodology was developed for agricultural applications by [R. A. Fisher](https://en.wikipedia.org/wiki/Ronald_Fisher){target="_blank"}, but are still in use today, now in a wide variety of application areas.
+Originally, most of the methodology was developed for agricultural applications by [R. A. Fisher](https://en.wikipedia.org/wiki/Ronald_Fisher){target="_blank"}, but is still in use today, now in a wide variety of application areas.
 Notably, these methods have seen a resurgence as a part of "A/B Testing."

 <!-- TODO: In the future, discuss the Morrow Plots: http://cropsci.illinois.edu/research/morrow -->